Policies Governing Majors and Concentrations

 It is the student's responsibility to discuss with the DUS the possibility of counting transfer credits toward the major or concentration and to provide the department with any materials needed in order to make a decision about transfer credits.
-When reviewing transfer credits the DUS needs copies of official transcripts from the other institutions (supplied by the GS Dean of Students Office) and often the syllabus for the course in question (supplied by the student).
+When reviewing transfer credits the DUS needs copies of official transcripts from the other institutions and often the syllabus for the course in question (supplied by the student).

 Note: Students must submit all required paperwork relevant to petitioning major departments for transfer credit toward the major or concentration in the same semester in which the major or concentration is declared; failure to meet this deadline will result in the loss of eligibility for transfer credit toward the major or concentration.

 Students should have a strong academic record, and excellent academic reasons for choosing to declare two programs (majors and concentrations).
 Students who wish to pursue two programs must declare both programs prior to completing 80 points toward the degree.
 Students who wish to declare two programs must have a minimum GPA of 3.2.